rowanmoul/ArchSecureDualBoot/README.md

 - `--parent-context primary-key.context` encrypts the key under the primary key created previously.
 - `--parent-auth file:primary-key-authorization.bin` provides the primary key authorization value so that we can use it to encrypt the new key.
-- `--key-auth hex:0x$(cat policy-authorization-accessaa policy-authorization-accessab)` sets the authorization value for the new key.
+- `--key-auth hex:$(cat policy-authorization-accessaa policy-authorization-accessab)` sets the authorization value for the new key.
-  - Since this value is now in hexadecimal, and split into two files, we need to concatenate the two files with a shell substitution and pass the result as a hex value by prefixing `hex:0x` to it.
+  - Since this value is now in hexadecimal, and split into two files, we need to concatenate the two files with a shell substitution and pass the result as a hex value by prefixing `hex:` to it.
 See [this manpage](https://github.com/tpm2-software/tpm2-tools/blob/master/man/common/authorizations.md) for details on passing auth values as hexadecimal.
   *(Yes you could just use the original file right now, but this shows you how it will be done later)*
 - `--key-algorithm rsa2048:rsapss-sha256:null` sets the key algorithm.
   - This argument specifically sets it to be an `rsa2048` key with a signing scheme of `rsapss` (RSASSA-PSS) using `sha256` as the hash algorithm, as well as a null symmetric algorithm since this key can't be used for encryption anyway.
 See [this manpage](https://github.com/tpm2-software/tpm2-tools/blob/master/man/common/alg.md).